sutd-visual-computing-group/dag-gans/pytorch/examples/biggan/README.md

 We implement our DAG on its BigGAN based on [DiffAugment](https://github.com/mit-han-lab/data-efficient-gans) for fair comparision to this work.

-We share our BigGAN + DAG code on CIFAR-10.
+We update our BigGAN + DAG code on CIFAR-10 first.
 Simply substituting these files in the original code.
 We also provide the script examples to run our DAG.
-Here, we highlight our performance as comparing to this work.
-Note that our model is trained on Single Titan RTX GPU and results DiffAgument are reproduced from the original code on our machine for fair comparision.
+Here, we highlight our performance as compared to this work.
+Note that our model is trained on Single Titan RTX GPU and the numbers of DiffAgument are reproduced from the original code on our machine for fair comparison.

 | Model name                               | Dataset           | is10k     | fid10k    |
 | -----------------------------------------| ------------------| --------- | --------- |